jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/boot-security.md

 #### Running Locally

-To run the example, first start the `BootGeodeSecurityServerApplication` and then run `BootGeodeSecurityClientApplication`.
+To run the example, first start the `BootGemFireSecurityServerApplication` and then run `BootGemFireSecurityClientApplication`.

 In the terminal you should see the following output: